Meta-Reasoning: Semantics-Symbol Deconstruction for Large Language Models: Introduction

 \section{Introduction}

-Symbols play a crucial role in linking human conceptual systems with symbolic systems.
-From a cross-linguistic perspective, ideographic symbolic languages such as Arabic numerals, mathematical symbols, and even emojis can break down barriers to natural semantic understanding and serve as a common representation paradigm across ethnically diverse human languages \citep{,cheng2022binding,chen2022program,wei2023symbol,liu2023zero,das2023evaluating}.
+Symbols serve as the primitive carrier through which humans can comprehend, articulate, and conceptualize the intricacies of both nature and society \citep{peirce1902logic}.
+From a cross-linguistic perspective, ideographic symbolic languages like Arabic numerals, mathematical symbols, and emojis can transcend barriers to natural semantic understanding.
+They serve as a universal representation across ethnically diverse human languages \citep{chen2022program,cheng2022binding,wei2023symbol,liu2023zero,das2023evaluating}, facilitating communication and comprehension on a global scale.
+In a specific mono-linguistic communication scenario, symbols inherently possess multiple referential meanings shaped by social and cultural properties \citep{blumer1986symbolic}.
+Consequently, a single symbol can encapsulate diverse semantic representations.
+Conversely, various semantic representations can converge onto the same symbol, forming a many-to-one relationship when abstracting referential meanings.
+This transformation opens avenues for transforming natural language reasoning into more generalized patterns, enabling efficient solutions.

-In a specific mono-linguistic scenario, symbols naturally have multiple referential meanings due to social and cultural traditions.
-Therefore, a single symbol can represent diverse semantic meanings, depending on application scenarios and social conventions.
-As a result, it is possible to transform natural language reasoning tasks into more generic patterns and solve them efficiently.
-By transforming those tasks into more generic patterns, we can efficiently solve them by disambiguating under the same set of symbolic representations (i.e., many-to-one).
-This approach allows us to generalize a certain class of reasoning tasks wrapped in semantics to the corresponding meta-paradigm for arbitrary forms of such tasks.

-Current reasoning paradigms of large language models (LLMs), such as Chain-of-Thought (CoT) prompting \citep{weichain}, rely on multiple in-context learning demonstration exemplars to perform well.
-However, the number of exemplars is limited by the input capacity of LLMs, making it impractical to exhaust all demonstration exemplars to ensure full task feature coverage.
-Therefore, we advocate a paradigm shift from infinite semantic systems to finite symbolic systems so that the LLMs can acquire more general knowledge or laws with higher data learning efficiency --- both in cross-linguistic and monolingual scenarios.
+Current reasoning paradigms of large language models (LLMs), such as Chain-of-Thought (CoT) prompting \citep{weichain,kojima2022large,zhang2022automatic}, rely on multiple in-context learning demonstrations to perform well.
+However, the number of demonstrations is limited by LLMs' input capacity and inference cost, rendering it impractical to cover the distribution of specific task features exhaustively.
+Therefore, we advocate a paradigm shift from infinite semantics systems to finite symbolic systems so that LLMs can acquire more generic knowledge with enhanced data learning efficiency, as shown in Figure \ref{img:mr_total}.

-Motivated by the considerations above, we propose the \textbf{Meta-Reasoning paradigm} that relies on the semantics-symbol reasoning deconstruction method, so-called semantic resolution (as shown in Figure \ref{img:first_page}).
-This approach decomposes the semantics of entities in the original problem into generic symbolic representations, which allows for semantics-independent arithmetic/symbolic reasoning and reduces the semantics-related processes to symbolic-based algorithmic processes, enabling the model to learn generalized patterns in multiple semantic scenarios with higher learning efficiency.